 The Commission seeks to empower residents with the knowledge that their individual and collective actions directly affect their environment and their own health.
 For example: eliminating the use of lawn chemicals reduces toxins in our water, reducing the burning of fossil fuels in cars and home furnaces improves our local air quality, and reducing the use of plastics reduces the toxins in the seafood we eat.
 The Commission sponsors a number of events and initiatives, such as River Day, designed to help people better understand these linkages.

-By law, the Environmental Commission shall keep a list of all open areas, publicly or privately owned, including wetlands, in order to ensure the proper use of such lands.
-In South Orange, the index of open lands is kept both as part of the Recreation and Open Space Index (ROSI) provided by the Village to the State Department of Environmental Protection (DEP) for all of its Green Acres grants, and by the Village Planner as part of the Master Plan.
-The environmental commission has advocated to the planning board and the governing body that the open space and public use zoning designation in the zoning ordinance be amended to more specifically reflect the use of our open lands.
+The Commission is required by law to keep a Natural Resources Inventory and a list of all open areas, publicly or privately owned, to ensure proper use of such lands.
+The index of open lands is kept both as part of the Recreation and Open Space Index (ROSI) provided by the Village to the NJ State Dept. of Environmental Protection, and by the Village Planner as part of the Master Plan.

 - Lorraine Graves